Rei-SwitchBot/faq/en-us/Lock.md

 ---
-### Which Type of NFC Tag is Compatible with SwitchBot Lock Pro and SwitchBot Lock?
+### Which Type of NFC Tag is Compatible with SwitchBot SwitchBot Lock?

 Last Updated: 2024 May 13

-Related Products: SwitchBot Lock Pro, SwitchBot Lock
+Related Products: SwitchBot Lock

-The NFC tag compatible with SwitchBot Lock Pro and SwitchBot Lock is
+The NFC tag compatible with SwitchBot Lock is NTAG 216.

-NTAG 216

-.
 You can purchase NFC Tags from our official website if needed.